yolhan83/PHD_DG_julia/README.md

 5. After (5), implement a parabolic term with Additive methods.
 6. Support 1D directly in this repo.
 7. Make the code differentiable.

+## Notes

+All those functionlity with much more (any P4Est, T8Code mesh, AMR callbacks at any point (RK substep, step, save), adaptive mesh, cpu, mpi, gpu .... ) are implemented within Trixi.jl, use that is you want DG at full power.